The Other Side of the Door (2016 film)

 The Other Side of the Door is a 2016 supernatural horror film directed by Johannes Roberts, and co-written by Roberts and Ernest Riera.
-Starring Sarah Wayne Callies, Jeremy Sisto, Javier Botet, and Sofia Rosinsky, the film was released in the United Kingdom and the United States on 4 March 2016.
+Starring Sarah Wayne Callies, Jeremy Sisto, Javier Botet, and Sofia Rosinsky, the film was co-production between the United Kingdom and India and was released in the United Kingdom and the United States on 4 March 2016.
 The film grossed over $14 million worldwide from a $5 million budget.
-It's an international co-production film between the United Kingdom and India.

 Plot

 Maria Harwood has not recovered from the tragedy of losing her son Oliver, who drowned in a car accident in India.
 Maria instead rescued her daughter, Lucy, because Oliver's leg was trapped and Maria was unable to free it.
 Maria has been consumed by her guilt ever since.
 In the hospital following a suicide attempt, Maria is comforted by her housekeeper Piki.
 Piki asks Maria if she wants one final chance to say goodbye to Oliver.
 Piki explains that she has been in a similar predicament: she lost her own daughter in a drowning incident.
 According to Piki, there is an abandoned temple in her hometown where the barrier between the living and the dead is very thin.
 Maria must scatter her son's ashes at the temple steps and lock herself in.
 Oliver will speak to her once night falls.
 However, no matter what Oliver says, Maria must not open the temple door for him.
 Maria agrees and the pair have Oliver's body exhumed and burned.
 Maria notices some strange men covered in ash.
 Piki explains that they are Aghoris who consume the flesh of the dead and coat themselves in ash to strengthen their bonds between the worlds of the living and the dead.

 The next day Maria arrives at the temple and follows Piki's instructions.
 Inside, she uncovers the mummified corpse of a woman.
 Night falls and Oliver begins talking to Maria.
 Maria apologizes to Oliver for leaving him.
 Oliver pleads with Maria to open the door but she explains that she cannot.
 When Oliver says he has to leave, Maria panics, wanting more time and opens the door, but sees no one.
 She returns home the next day.
 Now having closure, she focuses her attention on her husband, Michael, and Lucy but doesn't tell Piki that she opened the door.
 Strange things start happening: their piano plays itself and Lucy tells Maria that Oliver has come back and that he is hiding from someone.
 Lucy also tells Maria that she should not let Michael know about Oliver's return until Oliver is ready.
 In Oliver's room, a chair moves toward her along with a copy of The Jungle Book, which Maria had been reading to Oliver before the accident.
 Maria reads the book aloud.
 Piki notices that the nearby plants have started dying and realizes that Maria disobeyed her instructions.